margaretmz/awesome-ai-art-design/README.md

 * [AI & the Future of UX](https://uxdesign.cc/ai/home) - A collection of blog posts about AI and its impact on the future of UX.

 ## Datasets
+I'm including data that is ready for ML training as well as sources with free images.

 ### Art data
 * [The Art Institute of Chicago](https://kottke.org/18/11/the-art-institute-of-chicago-has-put-50000-high-res-images-from-their-collection-online) - 5000 high res images.
 * [Best Artworks of All Time](https://www.kaggle.com/ikarus777/best-artworks-of-all-time) - A collection of artwork from the best 50 artists.